 I have been watching anime since the 90s, so needless to say, I have watched a lot of anime.
 It’s been amazing to see anime grow to the popularity it has in recent years and how easy it has become to stream our favorite anime series, whether it be from the comfort of our home or on the go.
-Anime streaming services have made it even easier to access anime, and more often than not, we get to watch anime the same day it releases in Japan thanks to simulcasting.
+Anime streaming services have made it even easier to access anime, and more often than not, we get to watch anime the same day it is released in Japan thanks to simulcasting.

 All of the screenshots in this post were taken from my Crunchyroll account.
 I have the Crunchyroll app on PS5, Xbox, and Switch.
 The screenshots I included are taken from the PS5 app unless otherwise noted.